-Any party may appeal from a magistrate judge's order determining a motion or matter under Local Civil Rule 72.3(b) 14 days after service of the magistrate judge's order, unless a different time is prescribed by the magistrate judge or a judge.
+- (1) Any party may appeal from a magistrate judge's order determining a motion or matter under Local Civil Rule 72.3(b) 14 days after service of the magistrate judge's order, unless a different time is prescribed by the magistrate judge or a judge.
 Such party shall file with the clerk, and serve on the magistrate judge and all parties, a written statement of appeal which shall specifically designate the order, or part thereof, appealed from and the basis for any objection thereto.
-Any party may respond to another party's statement of appeal within 14 days after being served with a copy thereof, unless otherwise ordered by the court.
-A judge shall consider the appeal and shall set aside any portion of the magistrate judge's order found to be clearly erroneous or contrary to law.
+Any party may respond to another party's statement of appeal within 14 days after being served with a copy thereof, unless otherwise ordered by the court. - (2) The statement of appeal and any response thereto shall meet the requirements applicable to memoranda in support of or in opposition to a discovery motion in Local Civil Rule 7.2. - (3) Replies are not permitted absent leave of court. - (4) A judge shall consider the appeal and shall set aside any portion of the magistrate judge's order found to be clearly erroneous or contrary to law.
 The judge may also reconsider sua sponte any matters determined by a magistrate judge under this local rule.

-(b) Review of Case-Dispositive Motions and Prisoner Litigation - 28 U.S.C. § 636(b)(1)(B)
+(b) Review of Case-Dispositive Motions and Prisoner Litigation - 28 U.S.C. § 636(b)(1)(B).

-Any party may object to a magistrate judge's proposed findings, recommendations or report under Local Civil Rules 72.3(c), 72.3(d) or 72.3(e), within 14 days after being served with a copy thereof.
-Such party shall file with the clerk, and serve on the magistrate judge and all parties, written objections which shall specifically identify the portions of the proposed findings, recommendations or report to which objection is made and the basis for such objection.
+(1) Any party may object to a magistrate judge's proposed findings, recommendations or report under 28 U.S.C. § 636(b)(1)(B) within 14 days after being served with a copy thereof.
+Such party shall file with the clerk, and serve all parties, written objections which shall specifically identify the portions of the proposed findings, recommendations or report to which objection is made and the basis for such objection.
 Any party may respond to another party's objections within 14 days after being served with a copy thereof, unless otherwise ordered by the court.

-A judge shall make a de novo determination of those portions of the report or specified proposed findings or recommendations to which objection is made and may accept, reject, or modify, in whole or in part, the findings or recommendations made by the magistrate judge.
+- (2) The objections and any response thereto shall meet the requirements applicable to memoranda in support of or in opposition to a non-discovery motion in Local Civil Rule 7.2. - (3) Replies to responses are not permitted absent leave of court. - (4) A judge shall make a de novo determination of those portions of the report or specified proposed findings or recommendations to which objection is made and may accept, reject, or modify, in whole or in part, the findings or recommendations made by the magistrate judge.
 The judge, however, needs to conduct a new hearing only in his or her discretion or where required by law, and may consider the record developed before the magistrate judge, making his or her own determination on the basis of that record.
 The judge may also receive further evidence, recall witnesses or recommit the matter to the magistrate judge with instructions.